-An undisputed UFC lightweight champion will be crowned on October 24 when Khabib Nurmagomedov takes on interim title-holder Justin Gaethje in a hugely-intriguing main event of UFC 254.
+An undisputed UFC lightweight champion will be crowned on UFC Fight Island on October 24, when Khabib Nurmagomedov takes on interim title-holder Justin Gaethje in a hugely-intriguing main event of UFC 254.
 Will Khabib’s dominance of the 155lb division continue, or can Gaethje finally be the man to clip the wings of ‘The Eagle’.

 UFC 254 Preview: Road To Khabib Nurmagomedov v Justin Gaethje